Chen-XueWen/EmailProcessingAgent/README.md

 LLM = "meta-llama/Llama-3.3-70B-Instruct"

-But OpenAI is better for Langchain
+But OpenAI is better for Langchain however also more expensive